How to Apply

 and Training by phone (251) 460-6153 or email firstname.lastname@example.org.

-The Fall 2022 application is now open.
-Additional information for international students is
+The Fall 2023 application is now open.
+Additional information for international students

-available from the Office of Immigration and International Admissions.
-Click below to being the application process:
+is available from the Office of Immigration and International Admissions.
+Click below to begin the application process:

 - Satisfactory standing at the last educational institution attended.